usselman/MUDbot/README.md

 # MUDbot
 discord bot for MUD Room server

+- use /mainframe to post text or URLs into any binary channel
 - use /word to generate word
 - use /number to generate number
 - use /ask to answer yes/no question